Digital-Democracies-Institute/Swift-Presto-Lakehouse/troubleshooting.md

 ## Capture networking packets

-You can use tshark to capture networking packets, such as those between HADOOP/HIVE and S3 server as follows:
+You can use tshark to capture networking packets, such as those between the HADOOP/HIVE services and S3 server as follows:
 ```
 # ens3 is the interface
 # -V would show the packet details